What Is The Internal Revenue Service (IRS) Fresh Start Program?

 Penalty Abatement

-If you can’t pay your taxes, you may be eligible for a penalty abatement.
+As mentioned above, if you can’t pay your taxes, you may be eligible for a penalty abatement.
 A penalty abatement allows you to have your penalties waived.

 Hardship Status